proudcity/wp-proudcity/.github/ISSUE_TEMPLATE/core-plugin-update.md

 - we [updated the plugin to handle connected account transfers](https://github.com/proudcity/gravityformsstripe/commit/10ed1155c74b7811e0b7b75bedb6f4fdfd42089e)
 - [ ] check for [updates](https://docs.gravityforms.com/stripe-change-log/) above 5.9.1 as we're currently running a "hacked" version of it and need to update
-- [ ] if updated check the [changes we made](https://github.com/proudcity/gravityformsstripe/commit/10ed1155c74b7811e0b7b75bedb6f4fdfd42089e) to see if anything needs to be updated to keep them or if we have a new hook
+- [ ] if updated check the [changes we made](https://github.com/proudcity/gravityformsstripe/commit/37851018666280208936dcd844f999eaf321819c) to see if anything needs to be updated to keep them or if we have a new hook. **Make sure** you're adding the change above to the `create_refund` function

 ### Inuitive CPT caching